elidom/EEG-Hyperscanning-Code_How-do-we-align-in-good-conversations-project/README.md

 `04_Analysis` contains the code (in R and R Markdown) used for data wrangling, visualization, and statistical analysis with [lme4](https://cran.r-project.org/web/packages/lme4/lme4.pdf).

+`05_Surrogates` contains the control analyses used to generate permutation-based null distributions for the observed neural coordination effects.
+Note that these scripts require the same `utils` as previous steps.

-Note that most scripts in this repository include a header describing their purpose and functionality.
+Most scripts in this repository include a header describing their specific purpose and functionality.